 What causes baby neck cheese?

-Infants that are less than six months old are not strong enough to stretch their necks.
+Keep in mind that infants that are less than six months old are not strong enough to stretch their necks and spend most of their time on their backs.
 This usually causes the chubby flesh around their neck and chin area to form deep folds.
 These folds repeatedly rub against each other, irritating their gentle skin.
 These folds also accommodate any extra milk, spit and drool escaping the baby’s mouth.

 When left unchecked, all these factors combine leading to baby neck cheese.
-With time, a milk neck can lead to serious skin irritation, cause redness and even bleeding in some cases.
-It can also lead to a more serious yeast infection!
+With time, a milk neck can lead to more serious skin irritation and even bleeding in some cases.

 Now that you have a clear idea of what this condition is, let us take a look at what you can do to make it go away, and prevent any recurrence in the future, i.e. until your newborn gets past this period of their growth.

 How to get rid of baby neck cheese

 If you are already picking up on a sour smell coming from your baby’s neck, I recommend that you act quickly, and get rid of the underlying causes to ensure that it does not escalate to redness and bleeding; two things that most parents consider to be quite scary.

 The biggest thing to keep in mind is that a few simple changes to your baby’s hygiene along with learning how to properly clean your baby’s neck folds will often get rid of baby neck cheese and keep it from coming back.